grimbough/bioc-actions/build-install-check/README.md

   uses: grimbough/bioc-actions/build-install-check@v0
 ```

-He we probide the path to a package in a sub-folder.
-We can also give the step an `id` so that the outputs can be references by further steps in a larger workflow.
+He we provide the path to a package in a sub-folder.
+We can also give the step an `id` so that the output variables can be referenced by further steps in a larger workflow.

 ```yaml
 - name: Build, Install, Check